rssh/notes/2024_01_30_logic-monad-1.md

 The Haskell base library has two variants of standard interfaces for this:  the traditional interface is `MonadPlus`, a modern - `Alternative`[^1].

 [^1]: The history behind these two names is that MonadPlus has an appropriate signature.
-Still, often, people think that a MonadPlust operation (seqOr in our case) should form a monoid, which is true for the case logical search:.
+Still, often, people think that a MonadPlust operation (seqOr in our case) should form a monoid, which is not true for the case logical search:.
 Details:  https://stackoverflow.com/questions/15722906/must-mplus-always-be-associative-haskell-wiki-vs-oleg-kiselyov

 In the traditional Haskell notation, `empty`  is `mzero` and `seqOr` is `mplus`.